zdharma-continuum/zinit/README.md

 zplugin ice from"gh-r" as"command" mv"docker* -> docker-compose" bpick"*linux*"; zplugin load docker/compose

 # Vim repository on Github – a source that needs compilation
-zplugin ice as"command" atclone"./configure" make pick"src/vim"; zplugin light vim/vim
+zplugin ice as"command" atclone"./configure" atpull"%atclone" make pick"src/vim"; zplugin light vim/vim

 # A script (Zsh) that needs building by make.
 The make argument (install PREFIX=/opt) isn't
 # needed because the pick Ice-mod will use uninstalled files from build-directory, but